 What the CBD lacks in cultural attractions, it makes up for in excellent shopping and dining experiences.
 Some of the city’s best coffee and food can be found here!
 Lambton Quay runs right through the CBD and features typical high street stores as well as some luxury brands.
 If you visit the arcades just off this street, you can also find locally owned boutiques and excellent Asian cuisine.

-The waterfront itself is a beautiful spot on a sunny day, with excellent activities arranged year round including salsa dancing at sunset every summer!
+The waterfront itself is a beautiful spot on a sunny day, with excellent activities arranged year round including salsa dancing at sunset every summer (the best time to visit New Zealand!).
 If you are more interested in history and politics, the New Zealand Government is based here and there are plenty of interesting tours detailing the varied past of Aotearoa.

 - Learn about the nation’s politics and colonial history with a free walking tour of the Beehive

 - Buy some pieces from local artists and craftspeople at Wellington Underground Market every Saturday